Marriage in Ancient Israel

 The marriage of Ruth and Boaz followed the process of yibbum, but the purpose was not merely to carry on the name of Elimelech.
 The primary concern was to insure Ruth's security by buying Elimelech's property, which was the duty of a go'el, meaning next of kin and therefore redeemer.
 In ancient Israel any duty which a man could not perform by himself had to be taken up by his next of kin.
 The go'el duty was applied especially to parcels of land which any Israelite found necessary to sell (Lev.
 25:25).
 Another duty of the go'el was to produce offspring for his kinsman if he happened to die without any.
 The relative nearness of kin is not very definitely determined in the Hebrew Scriptures.
 The brother would be the nearest of all, after whom comes the uncle or uncle's son (Lev 25:48-49; Num 36:11).

-When Boaz discovers Naomi’s plan, he realizes there is a relative closer in consanguinity to Ruth than him.
+When Boaz discovers Naomi's plan, he realizes there is a relative closer in consanguinity to Ruth than him.
 The other relative elects not to marry Ruth, probably because he did not have a son and did not want to risk investing capital in property he would gain no benefit from and be forced to bequeath his own inheritance to the first-born of a Moabite.
-Boaz was then free to acquire Naomi’s property and Ruth.
-Boaz’s unselfishness and willingness to invest in the future for Ruth’s sake makes him a giant of a man in the annals of Scripture.
+Boaz was then free to acquire Naomi's property and Ruth.
+Boaz's unselfishness and willingness to invest in the future for Ruth's sake makes him a great hero in the annals of Scripture.

 There is irony in the story.
 If only one of Naomi's sons had died the other son would have had to marry Ruth and they might never have left Moab and Ruth would not have been in the genealogy of Yeshua.